backdrop-contrib/style_settings/README.txt

 - stores the variable value as a hex or color name that is valid in CSS files.

 For project maintainers adding a color setting to their configuration is as easy adding a few lines of code.
+An example can be found in the 'code snippets' section below.

+#### Add slider fields (HTML5 range input) ####

+The Style (CSS) Settings module provides a new form API element 'style_settings_slider' that:
+- exposer a slider widget (a range) in HTML5 capable browsers
+- shows the numeric value that corresponds with the handle position even while sliding it
+- takes care of the right range and validation just by providing a min/max and step value
+- is preset to be used for opacity (min:0, max:1, step:0.01) but this can be overriden.

-An example how to provide form elements on your settings page can be found in the 'code snippets' section below.
+For project maintainers adding a slider to their configuration is as easy adding a few lines of code.
+An example how to provide a slider can be found in the 'code snippets' section below.

 For more information on custom theme settings, read: https://www.drupal.org/node/177868